 Step 1 – Prepare Blueboard and Plaster

-Screw the blueboard into place and tape the joints to prevent the wall from cracking later.
-Cut any necessary openings for plumbing and electrical fixtures with a circular saw.
+Cut any necessary openings for plumbing and electrical fixtures, then screw the blueboard into place and tape the joints to prevent the wall from cracking later.
 Measure the surface area of the room and obtain enough plaster to finish the job.
-Use specially formulated veneer plaster, which contains lime and other additives to catalyze the bonding reaction.
+Use specially formulated veneer plaster, which contains lime and other additives to catalyze the binding reaction.
 The job will cost 55 to 70 cents per square foot.
-Do not mix the plaster before you a ready to begin applying it.
+Do not mix the plaster before you're ready to begin applying it.
 The plaster hardens quickly so the operation is very time-sensitive.

 Start at the ceiling and work your way down.
 On the ceiling, begin by plastering along the taped joints.
 Lay large dollops of plaster mix on the ceiling and smooth them out with the trowel.
 Try to spread out a layer that is 1/16-inch to 1/8-inch thick.
 Doing this correctly takes practice.
 Work quickly, but use long, fluid motions.
 Depending on the season and weather, the plaster will begin to harden in 1 to 2 hours.
 You will notice it developing a brownish tint as it hardens.
 After this time, you can moisten the plaster by spraying it with water and brushing the water in.
 This technique can help you finish up but you don’t want to overuse it or the quality of the finished wall could suffer.